beginning of content

 Key facts

-• Malpresentation is when your baby is not facing head-first down the birth canal as birth approaches.
+• Malpresentation is when your baby is not in a head-first position towards the birth canal as birth approaches.

-• The most common type of malpresentation is breech — when your baby’s bottom or feet are facing downwards.
+• The most common type of malpresentation is breech — when your baby’s bottom or feet are facing towards the birth canal.

-• A procedure called external cephalic version can sometimes turn a breech baby into a head-first position at 36 weeks.
+• A procedure called external cephalic version can be used to try and turn a breech baby into a head-first position after 36 weeks of pregnancy.

-• Most babies with malpresentation are born by caesarean, but you may be able to have a vaginal birth if your baby is breech.
+• Most babies with malpresentation are born by caesarean, but some doctors or midwives may be able to help you birth a breech baby vaginally.

-• There is a serious risk of cord prolapse if your waters break and your baby is not head-first.
+• There is a serious risk of cord prolapse if your waters break and your baby is not in a head-first position.

 ‘Presentation’ describes how your baby is facing down the birth canal.
 The ‘presenting part’ is the part of your baby’s body that is against the cervix.

-The ideal presentation is head-first, with the crown (top) of the baby’s head against the cervix, with the chin tucked into the baby’s chest.
+The ideal presentation is head-first, where the crown (top) of the baby’s head is against the cervix, and the chin tucked is into the baby’s chest.
 This is called ‘vertex presentation’.

 If your baby is in any other position, it’s called ‘malpresentation’.
 Malpresentation can mean your baby’s face, brow, buttocks, foot, back, shoulder, arms or legs or the umbilical cord are against the cervix.

 It’s safest for your baby’s head to come out first.
-If any other body part goes down the birth canal first, the risks to you and your baby may be higher.
-Malpresentation increases the chance that you will have a more complex vaginal birth or a caesarean.
+If any other body part enters the birth canal first, there is a higher risk of complications for both you and your baby.
+Malpresentation increases the chance that you will have a more complex vaginal birth or need a caesarean.

 If my baby is not head-first, what position could they be in?